vivaria/edisonrul.ing/README.md

 ## BLAST JUGGLER

 *   "Blast Juggler" targets 2 face-up monsters with 1000 or less ATK.
-*   "Blast Juggler's" effect cannot be activated if there is only 1 face-up monster (excluding "Blast Juggler") with 1000 or less ATK.
+*   "Blast Juggler"'s effect cannot be activated if there is only 1 face-up monster (excluding "Blast Juggler") with 1000 or less ATK.

 ## BLAST MAGICIAN